openPupil/Open-PupilEXT/Misc/Remote_control_commands.md

 COM ports provide excellent temporal precision, as the messages sent can surely arrive within one millisecond.

 In case your computer does not have a COM port by default, you can use any "USB to COM port adapter" which will create an emulated COM port on your computer.
 These adapters will work with PupilEXT, as they are also seen by the program as a regular built-in COM ports.
-Though USB-emulated COM ports can exhibit worse temporal fidelity than their built-in version, as their speed also depends on the USB adapter of the computer, which acts as a bottleneck.
+However, USB-emulated COM ports might exhibit worse temporal fidelity than their built-in version, as their speed also depends on the USB adapter of the computer, which acts as a bottleneck.

 ---

 ### List of Remote Control Commands:

+Important: The "smaller than" and "less than" signs (i.e. "<>") below are for designating the borders of placeholders, and should not be included in the actual remote control commands sent to PupilEXT.

 `T` - Increment trial numbering.

+`M <message>` - Send textual message, to be saved along with the image recording as timestamped annotation, just like trial numbering increment triggers.

 `A1 <camera>` - Open a single camera.
 Friendly name of the device should be provided.
 A friendly name means the name that is displayed to you in Pylon Viewer of your Basler camera, e.g. "Basler a2A1920-160umBAS (12345678)" where the number in parentheses is the serial number of your camera device.

 `A2 <camera>;<camera>` - Open a stereo camera.
 Friendly names of the devices should be provided, separated by either "," or "|" or ";" characters.

-`AW: <camera>` - Open a single OpenCV camera device ("webcam").
+`AW <camera>` - Open a single OpenCV camera device ("webcam").
 Device ID should be provided, which is an integer, enumerating devices starting from 0.

 `AT` - Start pupil tracking.
 A camera needs to be opened beforehand.